Meet Peggy Loo, PhD

 Grief (e.g., bereavement, unresolved childhood experiences)

-Interracial and intercultural relationship dynamics/challenges
+Interracial and intercultural relationship dynamics

 Interpersonal dynamics (e.g., family relationships, friendships, coworkers)